When backgrounds become signals: neutrino interactions in xenon-based dark matter detectors: Theoretical framework

 \subsection{Data Analysis Strategy}

-In this work, we have analysed five different datasets coming from three different collaborations.
-Namely, both the NR and ER data from XENONnT (XnT)\footnote{We consider both the SR0 and SR1 NR data from the XENONnT experiment.}~\cite{XENON:2024ijk, XENON:2022ltv} and PandaX-4T (P4T)\footnote{We consider both the Run-0 and Run-1 ER data from the PandaX-4T experiment.}~\cite{PandaX:2024muv, PandaX:2024cic} and the ER data from Lux-Zeplin (LZ)~\cite{LZ:2024zvo}.
+In this work, we have analyzed five different datasets coming from three different collaborations.
+Namely, both the NR and ER data from XENONnT (XnT)\footnote{We consider both the SR0 and SR1 NR data from the XENONnT experiment.}~\cite{XENON:2024ijk, XENON:2022ltv} and PandaX-4T (P4T)\footnote{We consider both the Run-0 and Run-1 ER data from the PandaX-4T experiment.}~\cite{PandaX:2024muv, PandaX:2024cic} and the ER data\footnote{During the completion of this work, the LZ collaboration also reported their first evidence for the \cenns signal with an improved statistical significance~\cite{LZ:2025igz}.} from Lux-Zeplin (LZ)~\cite{LZ:2024zvo}.
 For the analysis of the datasets, we employed the information provided by the collaborations in their publications and the accompanying data releases and supplemental materials unless noted otherwise.
 To analyse the data, we have to first calculate the expected number of \cenns and $\nu$ES events.
-To do so, we have considered the total differential neutrino flux, $d N_{\nu,j}/d E_\nu$, given by the sum of all the different solar neutrino components $j$ as from Refs.~\cite{ParticleDataGroup:2020ssz, Vitagliano:2019yzm}.
+To do so, we have considered the total differential neutrino flux, $d N_{\nu,j}/d E_\nu$, given by the sum of all the different solar neutrino components $j$ as from Refs.~\cite{PhysRevD.110.030001, Vitagliano:2019yzm}.
 In particular, the most relevant contributions to $\nu$ES analyses are given by the continuous $pp$ flux and the monochromatic $^{7}$Be 861~keV line.
 Instead, for CE$\nu$NS searches, the main events come from the $^8$B neutrino flux together with a subdominant contribution from the \textit{hep} neutrinos at higher energies.
 The expected theoretical CE$\nu$NS or $\nu$ES number of events in each energy bin $i$ can be retrieved as